Information for employers

 Are you looking to connect with our students?
 Here's how we can help:

-College of Engineering Internship & Career Fair
+College of Engineering internship & career fair

-The College of Engineering invites alumni and employers to participate in our Mentorship Program, which pairs students with people in the industries in which they hope to work.
+The College of Engineering invites alumni and employers to participate in our mentorship program, which pairs students with people in the industries in which they hope to work.
 The purpose of the program is to help students transition into the community and workforce.

-Connecting with Faculty and Student Organizations
+Connecting with faculty and student organizations

 Our college has more than 60 faculty with expertise in a variety of engineering and computer science areas.
 Our faculty are always interested in engaging with employers, many of whom have worked to develop senior design projects or have offered technical presentations in classes about products, processes, or projects of relevance to their companies.
-We also have 15 student groups who are eager to engage with experienced engineering professionals.
+We also have a wide range of student groups who are eager to engage with experienced engineering professionals.
 Our career services office is happy to facilitate connections with our college faculty or with our student groups.